wstalcup/wstalcup.github.io/Chapter-6-Rites-Of-The-Fallen.md

 The Magus hummed in thought, the sound of it echoing off the walls.
 Finally he replied, “A large problem for one so young, and right you are to fear such lethargy.
 Many times have I seen it, a slow reaction to a threat, lingering in indecision until the sword is at your neck.
 Lessons you spoke of, and this one I know well.
 Tell me, what advice do you want?”

 “I don’t know what to do.
 I exhaust myself training, but cannot sleep for fear of threats in the night.
 I wish to understand what is happening, but am told to wait until a decision is reached.
 I fear to see another pyre, but still who killed my clansman walks free.
-What course of action should I take?”
+What should I do?”

 “A hefty question with hefty consequence.
 What do you know of this threat?”